- 1 Top 6 Best Hacksaw Reviews

 WHY WE LIKE IT: A workhorse adjustable hacksaw that gives you two high TPI blades in varying lengths to tackle any project that comes your way — also making it our Best Quality recommendation.

 Imagine the joy of getting two items for the price of one.
-With the Klein Tools Dual Purpose Hacksaw, you get an adjustable hacksaw with two 24 TPI blades included.
+With the Klein Tools Dual Purpose Hacksaw, you get an adjustable hacksaw with up to 30 000 PSI high tension blade and two 24 TPI blades included.
 One blade is 12 inches for standard tasks while the additional one that can be stored in the frame is six inches in length for smaller projects.
 Each blade features three teeth sizes to help make quick work of cutting tasks.

 We like that you can also adjust your cutting angle from 45 to 90 degrees for standard and flush-cut applications.
-You can also adjust the blade tension with the pivot-lock to achieve straighter cuts and preserve the life of your blades.
+The 45-degree mounting is used for flush cuts and the 90 for standard cuts.
+Also, this high tension hack saw blade handle has a soft touch grip and blade storage.
+This is one of the best hacksaw blades in the market, plus, can also adjust the blade tension to up to 30 000 PSI with the pivot-lock to achieve straighter more accurate cuts and preserve the life of your blades.
 And the thumb guards make it possible to safely use both handles for more controlled, two-handed sawing.
 Which is what you’ll need to do with some of the best disc sanders.

 #3 CRAFTSMAN 12-Inch Hacksaw

 WHY WE LIKE IT: An affordable 12-inch hacksaw with a unique 180-degree adjustable blade angle, a comfort grip, and a full lifetime warranty.